What are decodable texts?

 All resources currently available on this site are free to use and, to the best of my knowledge, are in the public domain or were created for unrestricted educational use.
 During the COVID-19 pandemic, many materials were made publicly available by school districts and educators to support remote learning.
 Some of those materials were later removed from this site due to copyright restrictions.

-If you’re looking for something specific that is no longer hosted here, feel free to contact me – judithearaujo@gmail.com.
+If you require a specific resource that is no longer available on this site, please contact me at judithearaujo@gmail.com.
 I may be able to point you to publicly available versions or direct you to appropriate sources.

 UFLI is my #1 go-to!
-Click the link above for tons of FREE resources!
+Click the link for tons of FREE resources!
 Printable.

-- 89 decodable colored books that follow a specific phonetic sequence.
+- There are 89 decodable colored books available, each following a specific phonetic sequence.

 - Do one lesson per day starting in preschool.